sardana-org/sardana-followup/20210429/MINUTES.md

        - Design proposed.
 Any volunteers to work on that?
        - More than one Pool is used only at ALBA
     - Consider removing dtype from the measurement group configuration[#1561](https://github.com/sardana-org/sardana/issues/1561)
-      - Anyone knows on recorders usign this information?
+      - Anyone knows on recorders using this information?
     - Refactor hooks for move macros [#1544](https://github.com/sardana-org/sardana/pull/1544)
     - Fix1537 move regscan to scans [#1540](https://github.com/sardana-org/sardana/pull/1540)
     - Last scan macro data http://github.com/sardana-org/sardana/issues/290#issuecomment-819440784